nymtech/dev-portal/src/tutorials/ipfs-service-provider/preparing-sp-env.md

 # Preparing Your Service Provider Environment

-Before we get into modifying our Service Provider code, w'ell need to amend a few things in our applications configuration.
+Before we get into modifying our Service Provider code, we'll need to amend a few things in our applications configuration.
 Ensure you are now working in the `service-provider` directory of the project.

 ## Modifying our `package.json`.

+In the Service Provider's `package.json`, insert the new lines as shown below.

 ```json
 {
   "name": "service-provider",